json-schema-org/blog/pages/posts/writing-a-referencing-implementation.md

 }
 ```

-which expresses that our data has the two properties mentioned, and that they must be integers bigger than 0 (along potentially with other properties which we haven't constrained).
+which expresses that our data have the two properties mentioned, and that they must be integers bigger than 0 (along potentially with other properties which we haven't constrained).
 Being good programmers, we notice some duplication -- we've twice attempted to express the notion of "positive integer" and repeated ourselves in doing so.
 We wish to be able to name this concept (positive integer) and to use it in multiple places within our schema, just like naming a function we repeatedly call when writing a program.